-Financial instruments include cash, accounts receivable, accounts payable and accrued liabilities, and loans.
+Financial instruments include cash, accounts receivable, notes receivable, accounts payable and accrued liabilities, notes payable, mortgage loan and loans payable.
 Financial instruments are recognized initially at fair value.
 Subsequent to initial recognition financial instruments are measured in one of the following categories: financial assets and financial liabilities measured at fair value through profit or loss, loans and receivables, held-to-maturity investments, available-for-sale financial assets or other financial liabilities.